 Up to £250 at EOI stage

-Up to £500 at full application stage This can cover BSL interpreters, translation, scribes, assistive tech, and more.
+Up to £500 at full application stage.
+This can cover BSL interpreters, translation, scribes, assistive tech, and more.

 Can AI be used in applications?

 We understand that organisations may use AI tools to support bid writing.
 However, applications must accurately reflect your organisation’s work, experience and plans.
 We expect clear, specific and authentic responses.
+For more information, read our approach to AI.

 Who can we contact with questions?